open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.AspNetCore/README.md

 is the general extensibility point to add additional properties to any activity.
 The `Enrich` option is specific to this instrumentation, and is provided to get access to `HttpRequest` and `HttpResponse`.

+## How this instrumentation works?

+This instrumentation is a [special case of instrumentation.](../../../docs/trace/extending-the-sdk/README.md#special-case--instrumentation-for-libraries-producing-legacy-activity)
+The target library (ASP.NET Core), *already* produces an `Activity`, using the legacy method and also fires DiagnosticSource event.
+Hence, the `Activity` will have its `Kind` set to internal, and will have its ActivitySource as empty string, and will have no tags populated.
+This instrumentation leverages the DiagnosticSource callbacks provided by the ASP.NET Core library, and modifies the activity to set its Kind, populate Tags as per Otel semantic conventions etc. It is important to note that this enrichment occurs *after* sampler is executed.
+In other words, when Sampler sees this activity, the Kind will be internal and have almost no Tags populated.
+To achieve any advanced filtering of the activity based on its Tags, it is hence recommended to use the [Filter])(#filter) option provided by this instrumentation.

 ## References